daniele-zurico/graphql-setup/README.md

 I create also a rest api to retrieve all the users:
 `http://localhost:3000/users`

-## to build in a production environment:
+## to build in a production environment
 `npm run build`